fdmarin/project-2-blinky-buzzy-toy-ljlabayen/src/README.md

 a dim slow blink from both red and green LEDs

 `Button #3`
-This button plays a nokia ring tone and will give a fast sequential blink from red and green LEDs
+This button plays error tones and will give a fast sequential blink from red and green LEDs

 `Button #4`